My wife recently returned from a trip to Mexico.

 At the time she said this, she had just returned home and had come into our bedroom for the first time.
 I heard all about her trip with our son.
 There was the fishing and all the fish she caught when in the ocean; the fresh seaside air; the cenotes where other little fish had nibbled her toes; the funny things our friends had done.

-Her trip sounded like everything you want a vacation in the Cancun-area of Mexico to be.
+Her trip sounded like everything you want a vacation in coastal Mexico to be.